A Performance Mindset vs A Learning Orientation

 A Learning Orientation

-To counterbalance the extremes of a performance mindset, I often ask my clients to consider a learning orientation.
-A learning orientation is a tendency to see circumstances as opportunities to practice new skills, deepen knowledge, obtain insights and perhaps, even develop wisdom.
+To counterbalance the extremes of a performance mindset, I ask my clients to consider a learning orientation—a tendency to see circumstances as opportunities to practice new skills, deepen knowledge, obtain insights and perhaps, even develop wisdom.

 If my clients lean into learning, they can: